 We are a specialty finance company that was incorporated under the General Corporation Laws of the State of Maryland on May 30, 2001.
-We seek to achieve a high level of current income by investing in debt securities, consisting primarily of senior notes, senior subordinated notes and junior subordinated notes, of established private businesses that are backed by leveraged buyout funds, venture capital funds or others, with a particular emphasis on senior subordinated notes.
-In addition, from time to time, we may acquire existing loans that meet this profile from leveraged buyout funds, venture capital funds and others.
-We also seek to provide our stockholders with long-term capital growth through the appreciation in the value of warrants or other equity instruments that we may receive when we make loans.
+Our investment objectives are to achieve a high level of current income by investing in debt securities, consisting primarily of senior term debts, senior subordinated term debts and junior subordinated term debts, of established private businesses that are backed by leveraged buyout funds, venture capital funds or others.
+In some instances some of the senior term debts may be "last out tranches" meaning our debt is part of the senior term debt but is paid last from those payments coming to the senior term debt holders if the borrower is liquidated.
+We also provide first and second mortgage debt secured by business real estate.
+We normally do not provide revolving lines of credit.
+In addition, we may acquire existing loans made by others if those loans meet our profile.
+We also seek to provide our stockholders with long-term capital growth through the appreciation in the value of warrants, success fees or other equity-type instruments that we may receive when we provide debt.
 Our headquarters are in McLean, Virginia, a suburb of Washington, DC.
 We also have offices in New York, New York and Pittsburgh, Pennsylvania.